Allison Brashear

+Allison Brashear, MD, MBA is an internationally recognized American neurologist.
+She was appointed vice president for health sciences and dean of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, New York, in December 2021.

+As vice president for health sciences and dean, she spearheads the strategic integration of interprofessional education and practice, collaborative health sciences research, and clinical programs across the university’s health science schools — including the Jacobs School, dental medicine, nursing, pharmacy and pharmaceutical sciences, public health and health professions — as well as initiatives with our hospital and clinical affiliates.

-Allison Brashear is an American neurologist.
-As of October 2021, she has accepted a position as Vice President for Health Sciences and Dean of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, New York.
-Her last day as dean of the UC Davis School of Medicine is November 12, 2021 and she previously served as the Walter C. Teagle Endowed Chair of Neurology at Wake Forest School of Medicine.
+She was dean of the UC Davis School of Medicine until November 2021 and previously served as the Walter C. Teagle Endowed Chair of Neurology at Wake Forest School of Medicine.

+Brashear's extensive board service includes past roles on the boards of the American Academy of Neurology and the American Neurological Association.
+Recently, she was appointed to the board of directors of the Association for American Medical Colleges and elected to the AAMC Council of Deans in 2022, with her term as chair-elect having started in fall 2024.
+In late 2024, she was also appointed to the NIH Scientific Management Review Board.

 Early life and education

 Brashear was born into a medical family; her father was a pulmonologist and her mother held a PhD in marriage and family therapy.
+She was raised with the understanding that patient involvement in their own care is crucial.
 She attended Park Tudor School in Indiana and later earned their Distinguished Alumni award.
-Following high school, Brashear earned her Bachelor of Science degree in Chemistry from DePauw University in 1983 and earned her medical degree from Indiana University School of Medicine.
+Following high school, Brashear earned her Bachelor of Science degree in chemistry from DePauw University in 1983.
+She earned her medical degree from Indiana University School of Medicine, which awarded her the 2024 Distinguished Medical Alumni Award.